USWNT star Heath scores first Arsenal goal and first in the Women's Champions League in Hoffenheim win

 Arsenal started to grow into the game more from there and some fluid football gave them a two-goal cushion just before the break, as Heath swept home.
 A terrific cross from left-back Katie McCabe was met perfectly by striker Vivianne Miedema, who headed it right into the path of the Gunners' No.77 to tuck away with her right foot.

-Miedema added a third shortly after half time, pouncing on the rebound of Jordan Nobbs' saved shot.
+Miedema added a third shortly after half time, pouncing on the rebound of Jordan Nobbs' saved shot, before Leah Williamson headed in a McCabe corner to make it four.

 How are Heath and Arsenal doing?